 Overwhelmingly, most pansyfans hail from Britain, Turkey or the States so you can imagine my delight when I noticed that someone from Malaysia was pushing the numbers up by having a good old root around the blog – 334 posts and rising.
-In the late Sixties, I spent nearly three years in Malaysia as a young army brat on a base just outside Malacca.
+In the late sixties, I spent nearly three years in Malaysia as a young army brat on a base just outside Malacca.
 My memories of life in the tropical sun are vivid and glorious.
 In fact, both my sisters were born in the country (at different times – my sergeant major father was posted there twice).
 I hope to pop back one day, as my eldest brother has done.
 So, whoever you are my Malaysian friend, I thank you.
 You’ve provided the perfect excuse to fish out some ancient time-worn snaps and take a skip down memory lane.

-Jack Scott Imagine the absurdity of two openly gay, married middle aged, middle class men escaping the liberal sanctuary of anonymous London to relocate to a Muslim country.
-I chronicled our exploits with the mad, the sad, the bad and the glad in a blog for the whole world to ignore.
+Jack Scott Imagine the absurdity of two openly gay, married, middle aged, middle class men escaping the liberal sanctuary of anonymous London to relocate to a Muslim country.
+I chronicled our exploits with the mad, the bad, the sad and the glad in a blog for the whole world to ignore.
 Then came the book which became a critically acclaimed best seller.
-Its success opened out a whole new career for me as an author.
+Its success opened out a whole new career for me, firstly as an author, and now as a publisher.
 Who'd have thought it?
 Certainly not me.
-In June 2012, we ended our Anatolian affair and paddled back to Britain on the evening tide, washing up in Norwich, a surprising city in eastern England.
+In June 2012, we ended our Anatolian affair and paddled back to Britain on the evening tide, washing up in Norwich, a surprising city in eastern England, then to the wilds of Norfolk as the only gays in the village.
 I’m sometimes nostalgic for our encounters with the hopeless, the hapless and, yes, the happy go lucky.
 They gave me an unexpected tale to tell and for this I thank them.
-The next instalment, Turkey Street, is out now in print and digital editions.

 5 thoughts on “It Ain’t Half Hot, Mum”

 Hey–You have one Canadian too you know! 😉